- Published on

 - about

-In the evolving landscape of construction and facility management, the transition from Building Information Modeling (BIM) to Digital Twins is transforming how we manage and operate buildings.
-This transition offers opportunities for improving efficiency, reducing costs, and enhancing the overall lifecycle of a facility.
-In this article, we explore how a BIM model can be developed into a Digital Twin for Operations and Facility Management (FM), providing real-world insights to its benefits and use cases.
+In today’s built environment, the transition from Building Information Modeling (BIM) to Digital Twins is reshaping how facilities are managed and operated.
+This evolution unlocks new opportunities to enhance efficiency, reduce costs, and improve asset performance throughout the entire lifecycle.
+In this article, we explore how a BIM model can be developed into a Digital Twin for Operations and Facility Management (FM), along with the real-world benefits of doing so.

 What is a BIM Model?